JOKUE2002/Homecockpit/README.md

   * SQUAWK display + setting buttons; com/nav selector/switch buttons
   * hardware work in progress (50% done)
   * software not yet started, but easy (0%)
+* Landing gear lever
+  * lever with pull function to lock it into three positions (UP, LK, DN)
+  * hardware WIP (lever done , installation + wiring missing)
+  * software 0%

 ## Which panels are still planned?
-* Landing gear lever
-  * lever that controlls the landing gear, with indicators (green/red/off)
-* simulatorcommands
+* Sim-commands panel
   * buttons to command fsx (pause, slew mode, kneeboard, ...)
-* Electrical Panel
+* Electrical panel
-  * Lights, APU, Generators, ...
+  * Hydraulics, APU, Generators, ...
+* Engine Panel
+  * Engine starters, fire suppresion, ...

 ## What's included?
-In the "_pcb_" folder, there are the EAGLE **.sch**ematic/**.b**oa**rd** files for the custom PCBs we designed and ordered to make things easyer.
+In the "_pcb_" folder, there are the EAGLE **.sch**ematic/**.b**oa**rd** files for the custom PCBs we designed and ordered to make things easier.
 In the "_firmware_" folder there are nearly all iterations of the firmaware, including the current version ("_FSX_3.0_").
 In the "_parts_" folder there is a list of all the parts, that have been used to build the cockpit.

 ## How much is done is it?
 If we had to guess this would be like one third done.
-There are still ~~a few~~ a lot of the planed panels missing.
+There are still ~~a few~~ a lot of the planned panels missing.
 Also the main frame is still a work in progress.

 ### Individual statuses
 * Frame: 70%